liushihao456/symbols-outline.el/README.md

 # Introduction

-This package displays all the symbols (including classes, functions, variables, etc., depending on what the backend outputs), in an outline window.
+This package displays all the symbols (including classes, functions, variables, etc., depending on what the backend outputs), in an outline view.

 # Features